qoherent/ria-hub-docs/docs/content/.Installation/with-docker.en-us.md

 In this option, the idea is that the host SSH uses an `AuthorizedKeysCommand` instead of relying on sharing the `authorized_keys` file that gitea creates.
 We continue to use a special shell at step 8 above to exec into the docker and then run the shell there.
 This means that the `gitea` that is then run is the real docker `gitea`.

 - On the host create a `git` user with permission to run `docker exec`.
-- We will again assume that the Gitea container is called `gitea`.
+- We will again assume that the RIA Hub container is called `gitea`.
 - Modify the `git` user's shell to forward commands to the `sh` executable inside the container using `docker exec`.
 As an administrative user on the host run:

   ```bash